Wayan123/GenerativeAI/langchain/README.md

 # LangChain

-LangChain is a `framework` for developing applications powered by a language models.
+LangChain is a `framework` for developing applications powered by language models.

 It connects a language model to other sources of data